1st Edition (1995)

 4th Edition (2018)

 In 2018, the Oklahoma Institute for Child Advocacy transferred ownership of the Power Through Choices curriculum to Healthy Teen Network.
 Healthy Teen Network updated the curriculum, resulting in the 4th edition—making language more gender-inclusive, clarifying and streamlining instructions, adding activities and resources, ensuring that the content is medically accurate, and changing the layout of the manual.

 The empowerment of young people who participate in the Power Through Choices program is embodied by the logo; a powerful bird that symbolizes a spirit in nature that is associated in many cultures with strength, wisdom, knowledge, truth, courage, and freedom.
 The open wings represent rising above to a place where things can be seen with a wider, clearer vision, then moving forward with the strength and ability to protect and be protected.

-The bird’s face is shaped like a heart, symbolizing the center of our emotions that guide our choices, decisions, actions and relationships.
+The bird’s face is shaped like a heart, symbolizing the center of our emotions that guide our choices, decisions, actions, and relationships.

-The color represents nature and a sense of growing, learning and becoming.
+The color represents nature and a sense of growing, learning, and becoming.

-We share this symbol with all the young people who participate in Power Through Choices, with the hope this symbol reminds them that, regardless of their life experiences up to this point, they have the potential to rise above and to soar… using the power that comes from making wise choices.
+Facilitators share this symbol with all the young people who participate in Power Through Choices, with the hope this symbol reminds them that, regardless of their life experiences up to this point, they have the potential to rise above and to soar… using the power that comes from making wise choices.